felixpleiva/Plastic_responses_DGRP_lines/README.md

-# Plastic in body and cell size of Drosophila Genetic Reference Panel (DGRP) lines
+# Plastic responses in body and cell size of Drosophila Genetic Reference Panel (DGRP) lines

 This repository contains code and data needed to reproduce the manuscript: Leiva FP, Boerrigter JGJ, Verberk WCEP.
 Phenotypic plasticity of body size and cell size to oxygen and temperature in Drosophila melanogaster.